geshan/geshan.github.com/posts/2015-08-22-building-you-next-product.md

 ## Strong backend and multiple clients

 If you are able to plan all your data communcation getting and giving out data to clients in the form of resource URLs, then you can build a strong backend.
-When you have a strong and scaleable back-end it can handle multiple clients easily.
+When you have a strong and scalableback-end it can handle multiple clients easily.
 If you have a performant backend then the same backend can serve a front-end Javascript framework or a mobile application as a client in a speedy and consistent way.

 ## Why not build frontend parallel

 If the HTTP backend is designed and documented well before creating it even a [front-end first](http://nobackend.org/) approach can be done.
 In this case, the frontend can be developed in parallel with the backend, if there is any change it can be adjusted accordingly.

 If your budget and resources support you can have two teams backend and frontend going in parallel to build and realize your dream product.
-And remember a mobile application is just another frontend client to the scaleable backend your have already built.
+And remember a mobile application is just another frontend client to the scalablebackend your have already built.

 ## Mobile first is a side effect